Blog Home / Compliance / Protect Your Assets: Cybersecurity Training for Finance Professionals

 Security Controls for Financial Products

-Implementing robust security controls through product security engineering is paramount to ensure the integrity, confidentiality, and resilience of financial products against potential cyber threats (Netguru).
+Implementing strong security controls through product security engineering is vital for ensuring financial products are safe, confidential, and resilient against cyber threats (Netguru).
 Here are some key security controls to consider:

-1. Access Control: Ensure that only authorized personnel can access sensitive financial data.
-This can be achieved through multi-factor authentication and role-based access control.
+Access Control: Ensure that only authorized personnel can access sensitive financial data.
+This is achieved through multi-factor authentication (MFA) and role-based access control.

-2. Encryption: Encrypt sensitive data both in transit and at rest to protect it from unauthorized access.
+Encryption: Encrypt sensitive data both in transit (when being sent) and at rest (when stored) to protect it from unauthorized access.

-3. Regular Audits: Conduct regular cybersecurity audits to identify and rectify vulnerabilities.
+Regular Audits: Conduct frequent cybersecurity audits to identify and fix vulnerabilities.
 For more information, visit our page on cybersecurity audits for finance teams.

 For additional details on security policies, refer to our article on cybersecurity policies for finance departments.